jordymeow/ai-engine/readme.txt

 == Changelog ==

-= 1.1.1 (2023/02/28) =
+= 1.1.2 (2023/03/01) =
-* Add: New Moderation Module; it's beta, check it out and play with it.
-* Update: Big update in my framework.
+* Add: Typewriter effect.
+I don't recommend it, but if you want to play with it, it's there :)
+* Update: Refactoring and minor fixes.
+Making sure everything is stable and nice.
 * Info: If you want help/discuss with each other, join my Discord server: https://discord.gg/bHDGh38.
 However, please note that I will not be able to provide support there (I need to stay focus on coding).
 * Info: Please share your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/) and some love through [a review](https://wordpress.org/support/plugin/ai-engine/reviews/).
 Thank you so much! 😊

+= 1.1.1 (2023/02/28) =
+* Add: New Moderation Module; it's beta, check it out and play with it.
+* Update: Big update in my framework.

 = 1.1.0 (2023/02/26) =
 * Update: Enhanced the whole flow of the chatbot (which also fixed minor issue).